EvergreenHZ/bayun-/SCHEDULE.md

 *Debugging!
 Debugging!
 Debugging!*

-I believe we will create a amazing website with our passions and enthusiasm, tenacity and perserverance.
+I believe we will create an amazing website with our passions and enthusiasm, tenacity and perserverance.

 THE END!